gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 Emits information about the input variables that are configured with the given terragrunt configuration.
-Specifically, this command will print out unused inputs (inputs that are not defined as a terraform variable in the corresponding module) and undefined required inputs (required terraform variables that are not currently being passed in).
+Specifically, this command will print out unused inputs (inputs that are not defined as an OpenTofu/Terraform variable in the corresponding module) and undefined required inputs (required OpenTofu/Terraform variables that are not currently being passed in).

 Example: